ahuacate/pve-medialab/README.md

-# Proxmox-LXC
+# Proxmox-LXCMedia
-The following is for creating LXC containers.
+The following is for creating our Media family of LXC containers.

 Network Prerequisites are:
 - [x] Layer 2 Network Switches